 Selling your car online can be an easy way to find a local buyer or cast a wider net.

 From large online marketplaces to local listings, you have many options when it comes to selling your car online — and each site comes with its own unique offerings.

-Let’s take a closer look at the pros and cons of a handful of car-selling sites to help you decide which one is best for you.
+Let’s take a closer look at the pros and cons of a handful of car-selling sites to help you decide which is the best website for you.

-Part of Cox Automotive, Autotrader’s online vehicle inventory features more than 3 million new- and used-car listings from 40,000 dealers and 250,000 private owners.
+Part of the Cox Automotive family of brands, Autotrader’s online vehicle inventory includes more than 3 million listings from 40,000 dealers and 250,000 private owners.

 Extra features and options

-Autotrader offers a lot of extras, including buying and selling tips, tools to research and compare vehicles, vehicle history reports and help with finance, insurance and warranty programs.
-And when you list your car on Autotrader, your listing automatically appears on Kelley Blue Book’s website too.
+Autotrader offers a lot of extras, including buying and selling tips, tools to research and compare vehicles, vehicle history reports, and help with finance, insurance and warranty programs.
+And when you list on Autotrader, your listing automatically appears on Kelley Blue Book’s site too.

 Get a cash offer

 If you’re looking for a quick and easy way to sell or trade in your car, Autotrader’s free Kelley Blue Book Instant Cash Offer program may be a great option.
 Just fill out some basic information about your vehicle to check for a local car dealer’s offer.
 If the offer looks good to you, simply bring your car to a participating dealer within seven days.
 The dealer will verify your information, and if everything checks out you’ll get cash or a trade-in credit.